 The company’s reputation has been far from perfect, however, especially in recent years.
 Lately, PureVPN has come under fire from online anonymity and internet privacy activists for having released the personal information of one of its users to law enforcement agencies.

 In short, it’s clear that PureVPN has had to work hard to save face after dealing with some bad press.
-However, the official policy as maintained by its corporate office is that zero IP or browsing-related data is collected by GZ Systems.
+However, the official policy, as maintained by its corporate office is that GZ Systems collect zero IP or browsing-related data.

 Therefore, there’s no way for the company to know what you’re doing when you’re using its product, and until another high-profile case makes its way into the news, we have no reason to believe otherwise.